Is Your Walking Speed Telling You Something?

 Some professionals calculate walking speed in an indoor clinical setting with a stopwatch.
 For example, there might be a four-meter walkway with a two-meter measuring segment in the middle.
 The walker takes the first meter to get up to speed, the middle two meters to get timed, and the last to slow down and stop.
 It’s an easy conversion to translate from meters per second to miles per hour.

-While this kind of measuring can be done as part of an overall medical assessment, some would argue that it’s hard for a person to walk at their natural gait while being observed.
+This kind of measuring can be done as part of an overall medical assessment.
+But some might argue that it’s hard for a person to walk at their natural gait while being observed.
 Another measurement, one anyone can do, is just to go out for a walk in the neighborhood and time it.
-You can see how long it takes to walk a route of a known distance, or you can use one of the various GPS-based phone apps to tell you your time, distance, and average speed.
+You can see how long it takes to walk a known distance.
+You can also use one of the various GPS-based phone apps to tell you your time, distance, and average speed.

 What Your Walking Speed Says About You

 What does it mean if your gait speed is slow?
-It’s important to remember that the correlation between walking speed and life expectancy is based on averages for a group of people.
+It’s important to remember that the correlation between walking speed and life expectancy is based on averages.
 Just because your pace is slow doesn’t mean you’re at risk for a shorter life.
-However, you might want to see a doctor for a full medical evaluation.
 You should be more inclined to seek medical advice if you’ve been tracking your walking speed over time and it has slowed significantly.

 There’s no evidence that slow walking causes a decrease in longevity.
 It’s more likely that some other factor might cause a slower gait.
 Or put another way, an older person who’s in poor health is expected to walk slower and not live as long.